-Each of the QED Warrants and the MyoKardia Warrant have a net exercise provision under which their holders may, in lieu of payment of the exercise price in cash, surrender the warrant and receive a net amount of ordinary shares of the relevant LianBio subsidiary based on the fair market value of such shares at the time of exercise of the warrants after deduction of the aggregate exercise price.
-These warrants contain provisions for adjustment of the exercise price and number of ordinary shares of our subsidiaries issuable upon the exercise of warrants in the event of certain stock dividends, stock splits, reorganizations, reclassifications and consolidations.
+The MyoKardia Warrant has a net exercise provision under which MyoKardia may, in lieu of payment of the exercise price in cash, surrender the warrant and receive a net amount of ordinary shares of Lian Cardiovascular based on the fair market value of such shares at the time of exercise of the warrants after deduction of the aggregate exercise price.
+The MyoKardia Warrant and the warrants for the purchase of our Ordinary Shares held by QED and Tarsus described above contain provisions for the adjustment of the exercise price and number of ordinary shares of Lian Cardiovascular (in the case of the MyoKardia Warrant) or LianBio (in the case of the warrants for the purchase of our Ordinary Shares held by QED and Tarsus) issuable upon the exercise of the warrants in the event of certain stock dividends, stock splits, reorganizations, reclassifications and consolidations.